music-match/music-match.github.io/index.md

 In this page, viewers have the ability to:
 - Read more about Music Match
-- Visit our Project Page
+- Visit the Project Page
 - Read short bio about the developers
 - Link to developers Github and LinkedIn